TABurrows/taburrows.github.io/_docs/google-cloud/database-migration.md

 Over time it is easy to lose track of Database Dependencies - then when things are switched, unexpected things fail.

+1.)
+Assess - determine the requirements, dependencies to migrate apps to Google Cloud.
+You gain deep knowledge about the apps you want to migrate, understand your starting point.
+    - build a comprehensive inventory of your apps:
+        - dependencies of each app
+        - services supporting your app infrastructure
+        - Servers - physical or virtual
+        - Physical appliances - such as network devices, firewalls and other dedicated hardware When you move the database changes to your dependencies will need to be made.
+This analysis is largely about identifying dependencies and dependence.
+It is important to catalogue applications that are dependent on a database.
+Care must be taken not to break those apps when the database is moved.
+    - catalog the apps according to their properties and dependencies
+    - train and educate your teams on Google Cloud
+    - build an experiment and PoC on Google Cloud
+    - calculate the total cost of ownership of the target environment
+    - choose the workloads you want to migrate first 2.)
+Plan
+    A good PoC should include:
+        - a broad set of use cases your apps need to support
+        - defined performance, availability, failover and network requirements
+        - the Google Cloud services you want to investigate Experimentation and testing that should validate assumptions, and demonstrate the value of Cloud to business leaders.
+        - a comprehensive list of use cases
+        - all the requirements for each use case such as performance and scalability requirements
+        - expected consistency guarantees, fail over mechanisms and network requirements
+        - a potential list of technologies and products that you want to investigate and test You should design PoCs and experiments to validate all the use cases on your list.
+    Each experiment should have a precise validity context, scope, expected outputs and measurable business impact.
+    A PoC will help you calculate the total cost of ownership fo a Cloud Solution.
+    When you have a clear view of the Resources you need in the new environment, you can build a total cost of ownership model that lets you compare your cost on Google Cloud with the cost of your current environment.
+When building this cost model, you should consider both the costs for the hardware and software.
+Also all the operational cost of running your own data center such as power, cooling, maintenance and other support services.
+Its typically easier to reduce costs in an elastic environment like the Cloud than it is on-prem.
+    Once you have an exhaustive view of you current environment, you need to complete your migration plan by choosing the initial order in which you want to migrate apps.
+    The apps you migrate first are the ones that let's your teams build their knowledge and experience on Google Cloud.
+Greater Cloud exposure and experience from your team can lower the risk of complications during the deployment phase of your migration and make subsequent migrations easier and quicker.
+For this reason, choosing the right first-movers is crucial for a successful migration.
+    You can pick one app or put many apps from across your apps matrix in your first movers list.
+Some criteria:
+        - consider the business value of the app, but don't choose a mission-critical app where the risk is too great
+        - consider the team responsible for development, deployment and operations fo the App
+        - make sure you understand the number, type and scope of dependencies of the app
+        - More dependencies can create a more difficult migration
+        - be careful to understand the compliance and licensing requirements of the app
+        - make sure the licenses allow you to run in the Cloud - don't violate any compliance rules 3.)
+Deploy
+    Automate resource creation through scripting.
+    Terraform is considered a First-Class citizen on Google Cloud 4.)
+Optimize
+    Assess the current environment, set your optimization goals and then optimize for those goals.
+Re-assess.